RahulPopli/IOSApps/README.md

 IOSApps
 =======

-All iPhone/iPad/IOS development is done on this repository
+All iPhone/iPad/IOS development is done on this repository.
+Tests